 Anal intercourse is associated with a high risk of HIV infection, if condoms are not used and the insertive partner's HIV status is either positive or not known.

-Being the receptive partner – the "bottom" – during unprotected anal intercourse puts you at a much high risk of HIV infection but it’s possible for either partner to get HIV.
+Being the receptive partner – the "bottom" – during unprotected anal intercourse puts you at a much higher risk of HIV infection, but it’s possible for either partner to get HIV.
 The reason for this is that HIV-infected semen can come into contact with mucosal tissues in the anus that can be damaged easily during anal intercourse.
 And the risk of HIV transmission isn't necessarily reduced if the "top" pulls out before ejaculation – studies have demonstrated that pre-ejaculate (pre-cum) can contain high amounts of HIV and can result in transmission during anal intercourse.

-The insertive (“top”) partner is at lower risk but it is possible for HIV to enter through a cut or abrasion on the penis or through the lining of the urethra inside the tip of the penis.
+The insertive (“top”) partner is at lower risk, but it is possible for HIV to enter through a cut or abrasion on the penis or through the lining of the urethra inside the tip of the penis.

 Studies suggest that unprotected insertive anal sex is roughly four to 14 times less risky than unprotected receptive anal sex.

 The risk of penile-oral sex raises the greatest amount of confusion in terms of risk – and raises the greatest number of questions.
 But most experts agree that fellatio, sometimes referred to as "blow jobs," is not an efficient route of HIV transmission.
 This does not mean that it cannot happen, but the risk is very low.